25 Different Types of Houses From Around the World

 Traditional grass or mud houses in Tanzania

-house in Tanzania
+House in Tanzania

 There are different types of shelters all around the world but one thing stays the same – the desire for a home.
-As you wander through your community, look around at the many types of houses and see how many different ones you can spot.

-Sponsor a child and bring them hope today
+Sponsor a child today

 If you enjoyed looking at different types of houses from around the world, visit our family portraits around the world or find out more about churches in different countries.